THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 • If you dispute the accuracy of the personal data we hold about you, we will generally need time to verify this.
 For the duration of the review, you have the right to request that the processing of your personal data be restricted.

-• If the processing of your personal data was/is occurring unlawfully, you can request that data processing be restricted instead of deletion.
+• If the processing of your personal data is unlawful, you can request the restriction of processing instead of erasure.

 • If we no longer need your personal data, but you need it for the exercise, defense or assertion of legal claims, you have the right to request the restriction of the processing of your personal data instead of deletion.